 The SUDC Foundation maintains cash balances at several financial institutions, which at times exceed federally insured limits.
-Accounts are guaranteed by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-The SUDC Foundation also maintains cash balances and cash in money market accounts, which at times are substantial and are guaranteed by the Securities Investor Protection Corporation (SPIC) up to \$250,000.
+Accounts are guaranteed by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
+The SUDC Foundation also maintains cash balances and cash in money market accounts, which at times are substantial and are guaranteed by the Securities Investor Protection Corporation ("SPIC") up to \$250,000.
 The SUDC Foundation has never experienced any losses in such accounts.
-As of December 31, 2022, the SUDC Foundation had cash balances of \$319,781 in excess of the FDIC and SPIC limits.
+As of December 31, 2023 and 2022, the SUDC Foundation had cash balances of \$121,105 and \$319,781 in excess of the FDIC and SPIC limits, respectively.

-The Foundation's total contributions and grant revenue represented 44% of total program and support revenue for the year ended December 31, 2022.
+The Foundation's total contributions and grant revenue represented 79% and 44% of total program and support revenue for the year ended December 31, 2023 and 2022, respectively.